Support attention with sensory circuits

 children holding dumbells

 Liam is a movement seeker.
 He finds it tricky to stay still when seated on the carpet in the morning.
-To help, his teaching assistant organises a sensory circuit to help him to get organised.
-She uses the PE hall and sets up a structured routine which Liam has to complete three times.
+To help, his teaching assistant uses a sensory circuit to help him to get organised.
+She uses the PE hall and sets up a structured routine of four exercises which Liam has to complete three times.
+There is a visual plan to help Liam remember the activities and the order.
 He has to count his movements when running or jumping.
-She also includes a lot of crawling at the end for proprioceptive input; he loves crawling through the hoops.
+She also includes a lot of crawling at the end for proprioceptive input; Liam loves crawling through the tunnel.
+The activities have been chosen to meet his specific sensory needs.

 Setting up your own sensory circuit

 Sensory circuits can be a great way to support a child’s arousal to allow them to participate at school.
-You must individualise them to match each child’s needs.
+However, must individualise them to match each child’s arousal needs.
+There is no one size fits all, the activities should be tailored for each child.

 Supporting arousal and regulation